 Domination of mobile home-shopping

-Wide array of free tools for consumers
+A wide array of free tools for consumers

-Beyond the smart listing search, Zillow also offers Zestimate home estimator, mortgage calculator, Zillow rental manager and so on.
+Beyond the smart listing search, Zillow also offers Zestimate home estimator, mortgage calculator, Zillow rental manager, and so on.

 Powerful technology for professionals

 Zillow has a portfolio of robust software for the industry professionals like: Premier Agent, a real estate CRM, Dotloop for transaction management, and Bridge Interactive for listings management.

 Having the largest audience of property buyers and sellers in the US, Zillow offers the largest advertising platform for agents/brokers, mortgage lenders, property managers, and other industry professionals.

 Outdated listings data

 Zillow is often criticized for having outdated home data, like having listings of properties ‘For Sale’ that have already been sold months ago.
 A study showed that 31% of homes listed on Zillow were unavailable for sale.

 Agents and brokers often complain that advertising at Zillow is too expensive and it is extremely hard or impossible to get a positive ROI.
 A 6 months advertising contract can cost up to $8,400 for 18 leads per month.